Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

 Related tips:

-◆ If you want to transfer Windows 7 to another computer with dissimilar hardware (such as installing OS on new PC, physical to virtual migration etc.), you can tick Universal Restore to ensure the comptuer can boot after restoration.
+◆ If you want to transfer Windows 7 to another computer with dissimilar hardware (such as installing OS on a new PC, physical to virtual migration, etc.), you can tick Universal Restore to ensure the computer can boot after restoration.

-◆ If you want to restore an image file to new hard drive without booting Windows, you may create recovery environment with AOMEI Backupper in advance.
+◆ If you want to restore an image file to a new hard drive without booting Windows, you may create a recovery environment with AOMEI Backupper in advance.

 Way 2: Clone disk with Windows installed to new hard drive

-Disk Clone is a more intuitive way to transfer Windows 7 to new hard drive without CD and it will include everything on the disk.
-With it, you can directly clone a disk instead of creating backup image and then restoring.
-To only clones the system and boot related drive, try next method.
+Disk Clone is a more intuitive way to transfer Windows 7 to a new hard drive without a CD and it will include everything on the disk.
+With it, you can directly clone a disk instead of creating a backup image and then restoring it.
+Cloning a system disk is supported by AOMEI Backupper Professional and higher editions.
+In the first place, download and install the professional version of AOMEI Backupper.

-Steps to clone Windows 7 disk to new hard drive:
+Steps to clone the Windows 7 disk to the new hard drive:

-1. Switch to Clone tab on the main interface and select Disk Clone.
+1. Switch to the Clone tab on the main interface and select Disk Clone.

 Disk Clone